steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 $ jj config edit --user
 ```

-Or override for a single command, which is the right tool for trying something
+Or we can override a setting for one command, which is handy when trying
-out:
+something out:

 ```console
 $ jj --config ui.graph.style=ascii log